raspberrypilearning/welcome-to-antarctica/en/step_5.md

 title: My grid has not changed?
 ---

-Make sure there a space between each `50%`.
+Make sure there is a space between each `50%`.

 --- /collapse ---